TahaKazan29/car-rental-backend/README.md

 ## Backend With C#

-### Katmanlar
+### Layers

-#### Kurumsal, Katmanlı Mimari yapısı kullanılarak SOLID kuralları dahilinde oluşturulmuş, C# dili ile yazılmış Araba kiralama fikri üzerinden ilerlenmştir.
+#### It is a Car Rental Backend project written in .Net, developed within the framework of Enterprise Layered Architecture and SOLID principles.

-* **Core:** Projenin çekirdek katmanı, evrensel operasyonlar için kullanılmaktadır.
+* **Core:** The core layer of the project is used for universal operations.
-* **DataAccess:** Projenin, Veritabanı ile bağını kuran katmandır.
+* **DataAccess:** It is the layer that connects the project to the Database.
-* **Entities:** Veritabanındaki tablolarımızın projemizde nesne olarak kullanılması için oluşturulmuştur.
-DTO nesnelerinide barındırmaktadır.
+* **Entities:** It was created to use our tables in the database as objects in our project.
+It also includes DTO objects.
-* **Business:** Projemizin iş katmanıdır.
-Türlü iş kuralları; Veri kontrolleri, validasyonlar, IoC Container'lar ve yetki kontrolleri
+* **Business:** It is the business layer of our project.
+Various business rules; Data controls, validations, IoC Containers and authorization checks
-* **WebAPI:** Prjenin Restful API Katmanıdır.
-Kullanılan methodlar: Get, Post, Put, Delete
+* **WebAPI:** It is the Restful API Layer of the project.
+Methods used: Receive, Send, Put, Delete

-### Kullanılan Teknolojiler
+### Used Technologies

 * .Net Core 3.1
 * Restful API
-* Result Türleri
+* Result Types
 * Interceptor
 * Autofac
   * IoC Containers